-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript in a registrar's sealed and stamped or signed envelope from the accredited institution that awarded the baccalaureate degree to the applicant. - Scores from the Graduate Record Examination (GRE-General Test), taken within the last five years.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript sent electronically via one of the approved companies listed on the GSEP website from the institution that awarded the baccalaureate degree to the applicant as well as all transcripts from all other colleges or universities attended.

-- Two professional recommendations from individuals familiar with the applicant's academic and professional competencies.
-Professional recommendations can be sent by mail or e-mail.
-If sent by mail, to be considered official, the envelope must be signed by the recommender on the envelope seal.
-If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the enrollment services officer. - A two- to five-page typed autobiographical description of previous training and experience, current interests, future professional goals, and reasons for applying to the program.
+- Scores from the Graduate Record Examination (GRE-General Test), taken within the last five years. - Two professional recommendations from individuals familiar with the applicant's academic and professional competencies.
+The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - A two- to five-page typed autobiographical description of previous training and experience, current interests, future professional goals, and reasons for applying to the program.

-The Daytime Format is 22 months in length.
+The Daytime Format is two academic years in length.
 Students enroll in courses during the Fall, Spring, and first Summer session of each of the two years of the program.
 Students take courses in a pre-specified sequence and enroll in between 11 and 14 units in the Fall and Spring terms of the program and between 6 and 8 units in the Summer terms, depending upon the specific term.